IBM/AI-on-Power-Level3/docs/Lab1/lab1-hands-on-guide.md

 ### Deploy first model

-1. Navigate to the OpenShift Developer profile and click **+Add**
+1. Navigate to the OpenShift Developer profile console window.

    !!! note ""

        If you followed the TIP given in the "Lab setup instructions" page, you should already have a browser window/tab with the Developer profile.
 In case you didn't, go to top left corner of your console, click **Administrator** and select **Developer**

+2. **IMP**: Ensure you are in the **lab1-demo** project in the Developer profile window.
+If not, goto **Project** and select **lab1-demo**